'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

-Stress and Hormonal Imbalance II: A TCM Perspective & Natural Support
+Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause

 TCM view: Stress and Hormonal Balance

 In Traditional Chinese Medicine (TCM), hormones are not viewed as isolated chemicals.
-They are expressions of Qi, blood, yin, and yang balance, patterns of balance and movement within the body.
+They are understood as expressions of Qi, blood, yin, and yang balance, reflecting how the body regulates energy, nourishment, and recovery under stress.

-Stress most commonly affects the liver system, which governs the smooth flow of Qi.
-When stress is prolonged, QI becomes constrained, eventually influencing digestion, sleep, and reproductive function.
+From a TCM perspective, chronic stress most commonly affects the Liver system, which governs the smooth flow of Qi throughout the body.
+When stress is prolonged, Qi becomes constrained, gradually influencing digestion, sleep, menstrual cycles, and reproductive function

 Common TCM Patterns in Stress-Related Hormonal Imbalance